Daniel-Trewartha/RedTheCar/partslist.md

 Red is based on the [Duckietown](http://duckietown.mit.edu/) platform.

 He is driven by a [**Raspberry Pi 3 Model B**](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).
 This is a credit card sized computer with a [Camera Serial Interface](https://en.wikipedia.org/wiki/Camera_Serial_Interface) and GPIO pins, which allow it to process video and send instructions to the motors.
 Video is obtained from a **fish-eye camera** built for Raspberry Pi, while the motors require a **motor hat** to handle the larger currents needed to drive the motors.
 A **MicroSD card** serves as memory for the Pi.
-Separate power supplies are needed for the Pi and for the motors.
+A standard, off-the-shelf **chassis** provides the motors and wheels.
+Separate **power supplies** are needed for the Pi and for the motors.

 ## In a list